 We then made our way to St. Denis and Ontario street.
 During our walk, we visited the Latin District, the theater district and what was known as the old red light district.
 We learned that Montreal became very popular with artists and celebrities during the 1920 prohibition.
 Montreal passed a law where beer, wine and cider were allowed.
 Only hard liquor was prohibited.
 No other city in all of North America had such an exemption.
 This meant that Montreal was the place to visit to have a good time.
 We welcomed visitors from all over Canada and the USA.
 Many musicians would come to perform in Montreal and all the visitors enjoyed their alcohol!

 Our next stop was a pub on St-Denis street called L’Amere a Boire.
 We tried a Czech and German beer brewed right there in the pub!
 We paired our beer with some lovely sausage and fries!

 It was lovely discovering this special part of Montreal’s history.
-We look forward to sharing this Gastronomy session with all our EC Montreal students.
+We look forward to sharing this Gastronomy session with more of our EC Montreal Gastronomy students.

 Come to learn English and French in Montreal and choose the gastronomy option!